gipplab/Electronic-Laboratory-Notebook/README.md

 ![Experiments](https://github.com/ag-gipp/Electronic-Laboratory-Notebook/blob/master/Readme_img/Flow_CA.png)

 - There is a small offset between the flow and the contact angle.
 This can be corrected by shifting them.
-Therfor click on the pencil and enter 20 seconds as the the shift.
+Therefore, click on the pencil and enter 20 seconds as the shift.

 ![Experiments](https://github.com/ag-gipp/Electronic-Laboratory-Notebook/blob/master/Readme_img/shift_flow.png)